tychoBlender/jekyll-now/_posts/2013-03-01-Childrens-Hospital-Oakland-Notes-and-Words.md

 layout: post
 title: UCSF Benioff CHO
 published: true
-poroject: true
+project: true
-byline: Having fun, doing good.
+byline: Notes & Words Benefit Event
 ---

-### Children's Hospital Oakland: Notes & Words
+### Benioff Children's Hospital Benefit Event

 Having fun, doing good.
 Notes & Words is an annual benefit concert that brings writers and musicians on stage together in support of UCSF Benioff Children's Hospital Oakland.
 Contributed the Event Website from 2012-2013.
 Site promoted young adult essay contest submissions to be read and featured onstage at the event.